MitiBhanushali/CodeAlpha_SecureCodingReview/README.md

-# CodeAlpha_SecureCodingReview
-Secure Coding Review for CodeAlpha Cyber Security Internship
+# Secure Coding Review - CodeAlpha

+This project is part of the CodeAlpha Cyber Security Internship.
+A simple Python login program was reviewed and improved by applying basic secure coding techniques.